Robert Enke, gone but never forgotten

 The former Benfica and Hannover captain had a number of bouts of it, either side of losing his two-year-old daughter, who had been born with a heart condition.

-An event organised in Hannover for the 10th anniversary of his sad passing is entitled "Robert Enke – even heroes have depression", and will feature a screening of a film bearing the same name.
+An event organised in Hannover for the 10th anniversary of his sad passing was entitled "Robert Enke – even heroes have depression" and featured a screening of a film bearing the same name.

-"The title should highlight that it can affect anyone," Enke's wife Teresa, the CEO of the Robert Enke Foundation, told a press conference hosted by Hannover ahead of this year’s anniversary.
+"The title should highlight that it can affect anyone," Enke's wife Teresa, the CEO of the Robert Enke Foundation, told a press conference hosted by Hannover ahead of the 10th anniversary.

 On the field, Enke had been a goalkeeper's goalkeeper, one who rarely made errors and was particularly adept in one-on-one situations.
 Reliable rather than flashy, his penalty statistics, for example, were exceptional – having saved 14 of the 33 he faced in the Bundesliga.